-Fulfillment of the English concentration requires the completion of EIGHT courses in the Department of English and Comparative Literature, with a grade higher than D.
+Fulfillment of the English major requires the completion of at least TEN courses in the Department of English and Comparative Literature, with a grade higher than D.

-One of the eight courses used to fulfill the concentration must be Literary Texts, Critical Methods (ENGL UN3001), along with accompanying seminar section ENGL UN3011 (3001 and 3011 comprise a single course).
-Students may take this course in any year, although majors and concentrators are urged to take it as early as possible, preferably in the freshman or sophomore year.
+One of the ten courses used to fulfill the English major must be Literary Texts, Critical Methods (ENGL UN3001), along with accompanying seminar section ENGL UN3011 (3001 and 3011 comprise a single course).
+Students may take this course in any year, although majors are urged to take it as early as possible, preferably in the freshman or sophomore year.
 ENGL UN3001 does not fulfill any distribution requirements.

-Of the remaining seven courses, two may be taken outside the English department (please consult the “Options and Restrictions” page here).
-Course taken within English, however, must satisfy the the following distribution requirements:
+Of the remaining nine courses, two may be taken outside the English department (please consult the “Options and Restrictions” page here).
+Course taken within English, however, must satisfy the following distribution requirements:

 Restriction: only one course in Shakespeare may be used toward this requirement

-One course in two of the following three generic categories: poetry, prose fiction/narrative, drama/film/new media
+One course in each of the following three generic categories: poetry, prose fiction/narrative, drama/film/new media

-One course in two of the following three geographical categories: British, American, comparative/global
+One course in each of the following three geographical categories: British, American, comparative/global

 NOTE: a single course may fulfil more than one distribution requirement.
 For example, a single lecture in medieval poetry would fulfill the following three requirements: pre-1800, poetry, and British.